ifurusato/tinyfx-i2c-target/README.rst

 **Note:**  While this library is suitable for controlling a TinyFX there is also a generic controller available that you can use for your own purposes.
-This should work with *any* RP2040/RP2350 microcontroller board.
+This should work with *any* RP2040/RP2350 microcontroller board, and has also been tested successfully on an STM32.

 .. figure:: ./img/tinyfx.png